Last updated: ‘Tis the season: A Black Friday e-commerce checklist

 1. Are you set to cope with the huge spike in orders expected during this time?

-2. Can your order management and dispatch processes and systems cope with 5 times the normal number of orders?
+2. Can your order management and dispatch processes and systems cope with five times the normal number of orders?

 3. Can your delivery partner cope in the days after Black Friday?

-Your customers are really not going to care whose fault it is if their orders are delivered late.
-Make sure you ask your delivery partners about their capacity during the holiday period.
+Customers aren’t really going to care whose fault it is if their orders are delivered late.
+Ask your delivery partners about their capacity during the holiday period.
 There have been cases in the past where a courier company has imploded in the days after Black Friday, letting lots of customers down.

 5. Returns

-You can expect quite a spike in returns after Black Friday.
-Customers tend to get a bit carried away at this time and are likely to make a few rash purchases.
+Expect quite a spike in returns after Black Friday.
+Customers tend to get a bit carried away at this time and are likely to make a few rash purchases they regret.

-Although there is little you can do to stop this, you will need to plan for a lot more returns than normal in the weeks following Black Friday.
-You are likely to be busy gearing up for Christmas, but it’s important to still manage customer expectations post sale.
+Although there’s little you can do to stop this, you’ll need to plan for a lot more returns than normal in the weeks following Black Friday.
+You’re likely to be busy gearing up for Christmas, but it’s important to still manage customer expectations post sale.

 6. Customer service